Me on Tuesday: I should start my post. Friday will be here before I know it.

 As I explained in my post about the homages in this game (CLICK), Noctis is told he has to sacrifice himself to get light back into the world.
 That takes 10 years, so he comes out looking like a cleaner version of this.
 We had just fought Ifrit here, so he's a little covered in smoke and ash.
 He's telling his friends to walk tall (though they also don't make it, which I didn't realize until I read someone's explanation of the ending), and he goes inside to fight the darkness, Ardyn Izunia, formerly known as Ardyn Lucis Caelum, Noct's millions-great-grandfather or uncle, something close.

-I'm awesome, so I defeated Ardyn with no problems lol.
+I'm awesome, so I defeated Ardyn with no problems and a nod to Cloud's Omnislash limit break.
 But dear God, the end sequences.
-With a nod to FFVII's Knights of the Round, the past kings, Noct, Luna, Gladio, Prompto, and Ignis all ban together in the afterlife to get rid of Ardyn for good, and the World of Ruin (another nod to FFVI) finally ends after 10 years.
+With a nod to FFVII's Knights of the Round, the past kings, Noct, Luna, Gladio, Prompto, and Ignis all band together in the afterlife to get rid of Ardyn for good, and the World of Ruin (another nod to FFVI) finally ends after 10 years.
 The credits roll, and we get a conversation around the campfire that brings me to tears.
 Of course, it's the first time Noct has seen his friends in 10 years, and then, they're on their last mission together before they all go off to die.

 I could see a sequel coming from this, but God, I hope they don't do it.
 Maybe another movie, where we know what happens now that there is no king anymore.
 I want to know how the world can go on.
 I could see them worshiping Noct and Luna, and they have the ability to appear at will.
 Mainly because of the last video clip they gave us to send off the end of the game.
 Screenshot here: